-- .1 Provide spare parts in accordance with Section 01 78 00 Closeout Submittals and Part 2 of this section. - .2 Provide one spare set of fuses of each type and rating used per facility. - .3 Provide PT spare parts quantities as listed below:
+- .1 Provide spare parts in accordance with Section 01 78 00 Closeout Submittals and Part 2 of this section. - .2 Provide one spare set of fuses of each type and rating used per facility. - .3 Provide PT spare parts as per the manufacturer's recommendation.